In this guide we’ll look at the best woodturning lathes for the UK market.

 Lumberjack SWL350 375W Variable Speed Wood Lathe Starter Kit Review

-This lathe provides a good introduction to woodturning and is suitable for a range of small projects.
+This lathe machine provides a good introduction to woodturning and is suitable for a range of small projects.
 It has a screw-type tail stock and a 3/4 inch x 16 TPI spindle thread.
-The lathes has a turning capacity diameter of 14″ (350mm) and features 4 turning speeds.
+The Lumberjack woodturning lathe has a turning capacity diameter of 14″ (350mm) and features 4 turning speeds.

-This lathe offers a great introduction to wood turning that will allow you to turn small projects easily.
+This Lumberjack lathe offers a great introduction to woodturning and will allow you to easily progress to larger projects.

 VIEW LATEST PRICE →